Mind-Altering Chemical Found in Chocolate Bars, California Health Officials Warn

 Link successfully copied

-Psilocybin or "magic mushrooms" in an undated photo provided by the U.S. Drug Enforcement Agency in Washington on May 7, 2019.
+Psilocybin, or "magic mushrooms," in an undated photo provided by the U.S. Drug Enforcement Agency in Washington on May 7, 2019.
 (DEA/Handout via Reuters)

 By Jill McLaughlin

-11/22/2024Updated: 11/22/2024
+11/22/2024Updated: 11/25/2024

-Californians were warned Nov.
+Californians were warned on Nov.
 22 not to eat PolkaDot brand Mushroom Magic Blend chocolate bars over concerns that the chocolate contains psychoactive drugs.

 The PolkaDot chocolate bars were labeled as containing an unsafe food additive called amanita muscaria, a type of mushroom, the Department of Public Health said in a statement.